 Work in progress

-New site as a portal to Marchantia-related resources - attached to work arising from Jim Haseloff's lab at the University of Cambridge.
-Still under development.
+Portal to Marchantia plant-related resources - arising from work at Jim Haseloff's lab at the University of Cambridge

 Plant systems are characterised by complex genetic and cellular networks that are locked together by dynamic, parallel and non-linear feedback interactions that give rise to self-organised growth, repair and propagation.
 These evolved systems pose formidable barriers to traditional engineering approaches.
 Yet, the challenge is compelling.
 Plants are self-assembling bioreactors fed off sun and solutes.
 Plant reprogramming offers new prospects for low-cost and large-scale production of engineered molecules.